 [If] your subject is in the middle of the image, it’s considered static.
 Your eye is drawn to it then has nowhere to go from there because the object is equal distance from all sides.
 Therefore when your subject is positioned closer to one of the edges, it forces your eye to follow it…to find it.
 This allows the viewer to linger on your image longer.
 It makes for a more captivating photo because it’s almost interactive.
 Like a conversation going on between the photo and you.

 Of course, this isn’t only true for photography.
-The rule of thirds can also be a useful guide when designing your presentation slides.
-As Garr Reynolds puts it, “you will find that you can apply this guideline even to PowerPoint or Keynote visuals to give them a more symmetrical and professional look“.
+The rule of thirds can also be a useful guide when designing presentation decks.
+As internationally acclaimed communication expert, Garr Reynolds puts it, “you will find that you can apply this guideline even to PowerPoint or Keynote visuals to give them a more symmetrical and professional look“.

 Here are a few samples to illustrate: